Santa Clarita Post-Conviction Lawyer

 According to California legislation, post-conviction relief allows attorneys to file a motion to try and vacate, modify, or reduce a conviction in attempts to improve your criminal history.
 At Lias Law Firm, we are determined to fight for our clients’ best interests, even following their conviction.
 This is because a judge or jury can get the details of a case wrong, which can have long-lasting consequences on your freedom and reputation.
 You can trust that our Santa Clarita post-conviction attorney is ready to aid you in understanding your available options to clean your criminal record.

-Without the aid of a post-conviction lawyer, it is likely that your criminal record can harm you in the future, whether you are looking to attend a college, seeking a new job, or simply trying to rent or mortgage a home.
+Without the aid of a post-conviction lawyer in California, it is likely that your criminal record can harm you in the future, whether you are looking to attend a college, seeking a new job, or simply trying to rent or mortgage a home.
 Depend on our firm to help decrease, expunge, or seal your conviction for a more promising future.

 What are Post-Conviction Relief Options Available through California’s Penal Code?